-GenArraytion Inc. is a veteran-owned small business offering products and services for medical and veterinary diagnostics, epidemiology and source tracking, food and water testing, biodefense and environmental monitoring.
-Our MultiFLEX Bioassays and Sniper Sequencing genotyping services provide rapid, specific infectious disease assays that improve clinical infection response and treatment.
-GenArraytion has developed real-time multiplexed PCR assays, multiplexed bead-based assays and custom microarrays for multi-pathogen detection and antimicrobial characterization of clinically relevant pathogens.
+GenArraytion Inc. is a veteran-owned small business offering products and services for medical diagnostics, including tick- and mosquito-borne disease and surveillance, epidemiology and source tracking, food and water testing, biodefense and environmental monitoring.
+Our MultiFLEX Bioassays and Sniper Sequencing genotyping services provide rapid, specific infectious disease assays that can improve infection disease response and treatment.
+GenArraytion has developed real-time multiplexed real-time PCR assays, multiplexed bead-based assays and custom microarrays for simultaneous detection of multiple pathogens and antimicrobial characterization of clinically relevant pathogens.
 GenArraytion is actively registered in the CCR database and is ORCA certified.

 R. Paul Schaudies, Ph.D.